oneyoung/python-ipernity-api/README.txt

 Requirements
 -----------------
-By far, just support Python2.
+By far, just support Python2, and require: python 2.6.5+.

 No extra library or modules dependence, Python itself is enough.